vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. In the **Time range** dropdown, click **Past hour**.

-1. At the top of the **Alerts** pane, click **+ New alert rule**
+1. At the top of the **Alerts** pane, click **+ Create**, and then click **Alert rule**.

-    The **Create alert rule** blade should now be displayed.
+    The **Create an alert rule** blade should now be displayed.

-1. Take a moment to review the **Create alert rule** blade.
+1. Take a moment to review the **Create an alert rule** blade.

-    The blade includes four sections: Scope, Condition, Action group, and Alert rule details.
-Scope you can see two fields - Resource and Hierarchy.
+    The blade includes tabs for: Scope, Condition, Actions, Details, Tags, and Review + create.
+Scope includes two fields - Resource and Hierarchy.
 Notice that these fields are pre-populated with properties from your IoT Hub.
 You can edit the pre-selected resource if needed.

-1. Under **Condition**, click **Add condition**.
+1. Select **Condition**, and then click **Add condition**.

-    The **Configure signal logic** pane should now be displayed.
+    The **Select a signal** pane should be displayed.
 Notice that there is a paginated table of available signals displayed.
 The fields above the table filter the table to assist in finding the signal types you want.

-1. Under **Signal type**, ensure that **All** is selected.
+1. In the **Signal type** dropdown, ensure that **All** is selected.

-    If you open the Signal type dropdown, you would see that there are 3 available options: *All*, *Metrics* and *Activity Log*.
+    If you open the Signal type dropdown, you would see that there are 4 available options: *All*, *Metrics*, *Log*, and *Activity Log*.

     > **Note**: The signal types available for monitoring vary based on the selected target(s).
 The signal types may be metrics, log search queries or activity logs.

-1. Under **Monitor service**, ensure that **All** is selected.
+1. In the **Monitor service** dropdown, ensure that **All** is selected.

-    If you open the Monitor service dropdown, you would see that there are 3 available options: *All*, *Platform* and *Activity Log - Administrative*.
+    If you open the Monitor service dropdown, you would see that there are 4 available options: *All*, *Platform*, *Log analytics*, and *Activity Log - Administrative*.

     > **Note**:  The platform service provides metrics on service utilization, where as the activity log tracks administrative activities.